#error #error-handling #multiple #tree #format-string #no-std

 In a Nutshell

-lazy_errors provides types, traits, and blanket implementations on Result that can be used to ergonomically defer error handling.
-Additionally, lazy_errors allows you to easily create ad-hoc errors as well as wrap, group, and nest a wide variety of errors in a single common error type, simplifying your codebase.
-In that latter regard, lazy_errors is similar to anyhow/eyre, except that its reporting isn’t as fancy or detailed (for example, lazy_errors tracks source code file name and line numbers instead of providing full std::backtrace support).
-On the other hand, lazy_errors uses #![no_std] by default but integrates with std::error::Error if you enable the std feature. lazy_errors also supports error types that aren’t Send or Sync and allows you to group and nest errors arbitrarily with minimal effort.
+lazy_errors provides types, traits, and blanket implementations on Result that can be used to ergonomically defer error handling. lazy_errors allows you to easily create ad-hoc errors as well as wrap a wide variety of errors in a single common error type, simplifying your codebase.
+In that latter regard, it is similar to anyhow/eyre, except that its reporting isn’t as fancy or detailed (for example, lazy_errors tracks source code file name and line numbers instead of providing full std::backtrace support).
+On the other hand, lazy_errors adds methods to Result that let you continue on failure, deferring returning Err results. lazy_errors allows you to return two or more errors from functions simultaneously and ergonomically. lazy_error also supports nested errors.
+When you return nested errors from functions, errors will form a tree while “bubbling up”.
+You can report that error tree the user/developer in its entirety.

 Common reasons to use this crate are: